fabiensanglard/gebbdoom/README.md

     - via installer: https://tug.org/mactex/mactex-download.html
     - or via Homebrew, with GUI:    `brew cask install mactex`
     - or via Homebrew, without GUI: `brew cask install mactex-no-gui`
+ - Make sure inkscape binary is in your PATH or symlink it where your PATH points to.
  - Run:
     - `./make.sh`